codebytes/codebytes.github.io/_posts/2021-08-01-scripting-winget.md

 ## What is Winget?

-WinGet is the cli tool for the Windows Package Manager, found [here](https://github.com/microsoft/winget-cli).
+WinGet is the command-line tool for the Windows Package Manager, found [here](https://github.com/microsoft/winget-cli).
 For a while, the only way to install it was to be a Windows Insider.
 I've also been able to use `winget` after fully updating a Windows 10 machine.
 You can also install it directly from GitHub.

 ### What can Winget do?